Palgorithms/Straight-Lines/README.md

 It's a Canvas to Draw Lines on screen by Mouse
 Made with P5.JS and HTML Canvas...☺☻
+(just open index.html)